theworldisnotflat/shriveling_world/README.md

 ## install
-Does not work with old version of nodejs (version 4 does not work, version 8 does)
+Does not work with old version of nodejs (with version 4 does not work, with version 8 does)
 ```
 npm i
 ```